 - Required minimum distributions (RMDs): Traditional and gold IRA owners must begin taking RMDs (2) at age 72; the amount depends on both your life expectancy and account value.
 As RMDs can have significant tax ramifications, be mindful to account for them when planning your retirement strategy.

-- Physical possession: With a gold IRA the physical possession of gold is strictly forbidden as this would represent a distribution that would then be taxed in the same manner.
-Instead, all gold must be kept in a secure manner through a custodian who is authorized.
+- Physical possession: With a gold IRA, physical possession is prohibited as it would represent a distribution that would then is taxed in the same manner.
+Instead, all gold must be kept in a secure manner with a licensed custodian.

 However, tax benefits should only be one consideration in investing in a gold IRA.
 While gold provides an effective hedge against inflation, its value can fluctuate, and it does not generate interest, dividends, or rental income like other assets do.